Petition Process: Committee Review and Decisions

 Students who wish to appeal must submit a new petition that explains their situation and the new information now available.
 New signatures and statements that address the student's revised statement must be gathered.
 The CAP Chair will decide whether to accept the new petition for review by the full Committee.
 If accepted, appeal petitions are reviewed in the same way as initial petitions.

 Occasionally the Committee will table a petition in order to gather more information before making a decision.
-The CAP Staff Associate will contact the student and advisor via email, and specifically define the information sought by the Committee.
+The CAP Administrator will contact the student and advisor via email, and specifically define the information sought by the Committee.
 Once the additional information is received, the CAP will review the petition at its next meeting.